yjia5/Enlace_Training_2024_summer/Task_4.md

 import os                                      # load module print(os.getcwd())                             # show the current directory log = lammps_logfile.File("./log.lammps")      # read the file named log.lammps
-x = log.get("Step")                            # read the data in the column of "Step" and save into the variable x y = log.get("Temp")                            # read the data in the column of "Temp" and save into the variable y
+x = log.get("Step")                            # read the data in the colume of "Step" and save into the variable x y = log.get("Temp")                            # read the data in the colume of "Temp" and save into the variable y

 print(y)                                       # print out variable y
 print(len(x))                                  # print out the length of x